-The Nissan Versa may have lost the crown for the cheapest car in the U.S. with its 2020 redesign, but it easily became a legit competitor for best-looking gateway model.
-With its redesign still fresh, we expect the 2021 Nissan Versa to hit showrooms with no significant changes.
+The Nissan Versa may have lost the crown for the cheapest car in the U.S. last year with its 2020 redesign, but it easily became a legit competitor for best-looking gateway model.
+With its redesign still fresh, the 2021 Nissan Versa will hit showrooms with no significant changes.

-Inside, this all-new subcompact sedan’s redesign brought in a sharper look with its new dash design, flat-bottom steering wheel, available contrasting leatherette accents, accent stitching, and a standard 7-inch touchscreen.
+Inside, this subcompact sedan’s redesign brought in a sharper look with its new dash design, flat-bottom steering wheel, available contrasting leatherette accents, accent stitching, and a standard 7-inch touchscreen.
 Moving into higher trim levels takes the simple Versa and dresses it up with upgraded cloth seats, a leather-wrapped steering wheel, a six-speaker audio system, keyless ignition, and more.
-We expect no notable changes inside the 2021 Versa.

-We anticipate no changes under the hood of the 2021 Nissan Versa.
-This would leave it with the same 1.6-liter four-cylinder engine that produces 122 horsepower at 6,300 rpm and 114 pound-feet of torque at 4,000 rpm.
+Under the hood, the 2021 Nissan Versa keeps its 1.6-liter four-cylinder engine that produces 122 horsepower at 6,300 rpm and 114 pound-feet of torque at 4,000 rpm.
 This engine will continue to pair with a standard five-speed manual gearbox or an optional Xtronic continuously variable transmission.

 Neither the IIHS nor the NHTSA has tested the new-generation Versa for safety, so stay tuned for official ratings.
 With automatic emergency braking standard across the board, the new-generation Versa is setting itself up for high ratings, but we’ll have to wait on its crash tests to see where it lands.
-Buyers who want the added safety of having blind-spot monitors and rear cross-traffic alert can get this standard in the SV and higher trims.
-We expect no changes to the safety equipment or scores in the 2021 Nissan Versa.
+Buyers who want the added safety of having blind-spot monitors and rear cross-traffic alert can get this standard in the SV and higher trims with Nissan's Safety Shield 360.